drunsinn/pyLSV2/README.md

  To trigger the generation of the log file, the telegram C_CC with command 27 is used.
 The parameters contain the filename of the log file an the start-date and time for the log entries.
  This is to acknowledge with a T_OK.
 After some time another telegram is receive: M_CC with data 0x00 1b 00 64.
 This seems to be the signal that the log file was created successfully and is ready to be copied.
  Afterwards a regular file copy takes place.

+### file transfer
+ Transfer of files can happen in binary or ASCII mode.
+To enable binary mode, add 0x01 after the filename.
+In TNCremo you can find a list of file types for which binary mode is recommended.
+ The functions recive_file and send_file can be configured with the parameter binary_mode.